sunny-jang/cat_posting_app/README.md

-# cat_posting_app (Catbook)
+# Catbook
-Catbook is a mobile app for those who love boasting their cats, available for both iOS and Android devices!
+Catbook is a neumorphic designed mobile application for those who love boasting their cats on social media, available for both iOS and Android devices!

 ### Tech Stacks
 * Flutter